 - Something free needs a credit card – there are so many sites which offer something free, then ask for credit card details.
-Put simply, if the intention is to provide you with something free of charge, your credit card is not required.
+If the intention is to provide you with something free of charge, your credit card is not required.
 If a credit card is required, it means their ulterior motive is to charge you for something.
 You should never need a credit card to connect to Wi-Fi – anywhere.

 - Disable Wi-Fi in public places if access is not required

-- Ensure that your devices are protected with anti-malware
+- Protect your devices with anti-malware

-To conclude, here are 3 suggestions:
+To conclude, here are three suggestions:

-- Use 3G/4G to access the internet instead of relying on public Wi-Fi
+- Use 3G/4G to access the Internet instead of relying on public Wi-Fi

-Robert is an information security consultant with over 20 years of experience across a diverse range of organisations, both in the UK and internationally.
+Robert is an information security consultant with over 20 years of experience across various organisations, both in the United Kingdom and internationally.
 Robert graduated in 1997 with an honours degree in software engineering for security and safety-critical systems.
-Robert is contactable directly through LinkedIn.
+Contact Robert directly through Linked In.